ShadowDraco/frolics-chaos/README.md

   <br><br>

-  - added stat for sapphires (more to come)!!
+  - added *stats* for sapphires (more to come)!!

 <hr>

 - ### Todo
-  - make ruby blocks placed with charged ruby only a hollow shell that won't craft anything
+  - make ruby blocks placed with charged ruby only a hollow shell that won't drop anything
     - get a list of replaced blocks and restore them
   - find a way to balance "afk mining" haha
     - will not restore placed blocks
   - add sapphire to loot chests
   - add spawn egg recipes
-  - add stats for all added items and features (including toggling special effects like afk mine and lovely silk and regen etc??? ooooo fuuunnn!)
+  - add stats for all added items and features (including toggling special effects like afk mine and lovely silk touch and regen etc??? ooooo fuuunnn!)

 ## Setup - Mod Users